 ITU-T L.207 “Passive node elements with automated ID tag detection” focuses on hardware aspects on this type of passive node elements and to describe the general features, characterization and performance specifications for node elements with automated ID tag detection, including the environmental conditions, functional requirements, performance requirements, and mechanical and electrical/optical interface requirements.
 A product characterization checklist is included in the Appendix III.

-ITU-T L.314 (revised) “Optical fibre identification for the maintenance of optical access networks” (under approval) deals with important considerations with respect to the requirements for an optical fibre identification technique used for construction and maintenance work in optical access networks by detection of leaky light waves.
+ITU-T L.314 (revised) “Optical fibre identification for the maintenance of optical access networks” deals with important considerations with respect to the requirements for an optical fibre identification technique used for construction and maintenance work in optical access networks by detection of leaky light waves.

 ITU-T L.315 “Water detection in underground closures for the maintenance of optical fibre cable networks with optical monitoring system” describes the methodology for water detection in splice closures/cabinets, the fundamental requirements for a water sensor and technical considerations as regards the OTDR based water ingress monitoring and location system design.